AdobeDocs/workfront.pt-BR/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/environment-promotion-install-package.md

 * Do not use: The object in the package is not installed in the target environment.
 If you select Do not use, an error message will appear detailing how this choice will affect other objects or fields.
 -->

 Os valores padrão são `Create new` se o objeto não existir no ambiente de destino e `Use existing` se o objeto não existir no ambiente de destino.
-Você pode reverter para o mapeamento padrão clicando em **Redefinir para mapeamento padrão**.
+Você pode reverter para o mapeamento padrão clicando em **Redefinir para o mapeamento padrão**.

 ## Substituição de objetos pai e filho